First of all, what is DVI?

 A single-link DVI-D or DVI-I cable can carry 3.96 Gbit/s and, as a result, is limited to a 1920 x 1200 resolution on a 60Hz monitor.

-Both DVI-D and DVI-I are becoming more and more obsolete and should only be used in the event HDMI or DisplayPort is unavailable.
-This is because both HDMI and DisplayPort offer superior image quality and performance.
+Both DVI-D and DVI-I are becoming more and more obsolete and should only be used in the unfortunate event that HDMI or DisplayPort are unavailable.
+DVI simply isn’t as good as HDMI or DisplayPort which both offer superior image quality and performance.